 Cement Board Screw Anchor

-This type of anchor is best used for attaching cement board to wood and steel.
+Cement board screw anchors are straight steel screws that do not require pre-drilling.
+They have a wafer head (for screws that do not require pre-drilling) and have tiny notches under the head designed to burrow into the material for a stronger grip.
+Though this type of anchor is best used for attaching cement board to wood and steel.
 It can also be used with high-density exterior sheathing and for bathtub attachments, countertops, flooring applications, and more.
-Be sure to look for corrosion-resistant fasteners.
+They are considered specialty screws and higher cost than typical screws.

 02 of 10

-Expansion anchors, also called wedge anchors, are used with concrete, masonry, and more.
-They're designed to spread open once they're anchored, thus their name.
-This provides a stronger hold.
+Expansion anchors, also called wedge anchors, are expensive specialized items made from galvanized carbon steel screws with nuts and washers.
+They are heavily threaded and made to be used with concrete, masonry, and more.
+Less costly versions are made from zinc-plated steel.
+They're designed to spread open once they're anchored to provide a stronger hold.

 03 of 10